devtut/generate/docs/mssql/export-data-in-txt-file-by-using-sqlcmd.md

 ---
-metaTitle: "Export data in txt file by using SQLCMD"
+metaTitle: "Microsoft SQL Server - Export data in txt file by using SQLCMD"
 description: "By using SQLCMD on Command Prompt"
 ---